PEG Selector: Interactive Prototype

 Final Note

-This prototype reflects how I approach scientific data, product thinking, and user-centered design β€” translating complex PEG selection and PEGylation considerations into practical, transparent tools that support real research workflows
+This prototype reflects how I approach scientific data, product thinking, and user-centered design—translating complex PEG selection and PEGylation decisions into practical, transparent tools built around real research workflows.